slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 ## Changes to WorkingSet Events

-Working Set Events are currently fired by `DocumentManager`.  `DocumentManager` will continue to fire the following events but they are being deprecated and will stop working in a future version of Brackets.
+Workingset Events are currently fired by `DocumentManager`.  `DocumentManager` will continue to fire the following events but they are being deprecated and will stop working in a future version of Brackets.

 ```text
 -------------------------------------------+-----------------------------------------------------------------------------------